Summary

 The Town of Blacksburg will provide long-term stewardship in the form of viewshed protection, preservation of ecological diversity, and recreational opportunities.

-Trails are being built by contractor Eastern Trail Co. and Poverty Creek Trails Coalition volunteers.
+Trails for Property 3 are being built by contractor Eastern Trail Co.
 Conservation easements on the properties will be held by the Virginia Outdoors Foundation.

 Organization name